hieunc229/acme-middleware/README.md

 # acme-middleware - Free and Automated SSL certificate powered by Letsencrypt

-acme-middleware helps generate free SSL powered by Letsencrpty.
+acme-middleware helps generate free SSL powered by Letsencrypt.
-It is used as a library that wrap around expressjs application
+It is used as a library that wrap around your `expressjs` application

 ## 1. Installation